MaddyGuthridge/Flapi/README.md

-3. On Windows, install a virtual MIDI loopback tool such as [loopMIDI](https://www.tobias-erichsen.de/software/loopmidi.html) and use it to create a virtual MIDI port named `Flapi`.
-On MacOS, Flapi is able to create this MIDI port automatically, so this step is not required.
+3. On Windows, install a virtual MIDI loopback tool such as [loopMIDI](https://www.tobias-erichsen.de/software/loopmidi.html) and use it to create two virtual MIDI ports, named `Flapi Request` and `Flapi Response`.
+On MacOS, Flapi is able to create these MIDI ports automatically, so this step is not required.

 4. Start or restart FL Studio.
 The server should be loaded automatically, but if not, you may need to set it up in FL Studio's MIDI settings.
+To do this, set each MIDI port to have a unique port number in the outputs section, configure the input ports to match the port numbers of their corresponding output ports, then assign the "Flapi Request" port to the "Flapi Request" script and the "Flapi Response" port to the "Flapi Response" script.

 ## Usage